Using Shopify for Your Online StoreLinda Jenkins, September 19 2015

 Looking for an all-in-one solution for selling products online?

-I have used both Shopify and Digital Product Delivery to manage Gold Alliance Group's sales.
-Shopify is a more robust solution that has basic analytics tracking, a blogging platform and lots of apps and other very useful features worked into their plan.
+After trying competitor platforms from 2008 to 2014, I made the decision to use Shopify to manage Gold Alliance Group's sales.
+Shopify is a more robust solution that has analytics tracking, a blogging platform and lots of apps and other very useful features worked into their plan.
 I also greatly appreciate that their back-end admin links to a vast knowledge-base, and connects with experts that can help me build-out and promote my store.
+Gold Alliance Group has also been an authorized affiliate of Shopify since 2015.

 - Gift Cards & Coupons Engine